auriq/essentia_docs/source/dlv/dlv.rst

 1. Click the folder icon next to your respository in the **Connect** or **Categorize** tabs of the UI.
 A new tab will open, allowing you to explore your Data Repository.
 2. In the new tab, click the **+** next to a directory to navigate through the directories on your Repository.
 3. Your current path is displayed at the top, under your repository name.
 This is useful when defining a pattern for the files you want to group into a category.
+You can click the blue icon to the right of the displayed path to copy that path to your clipboard.
 4. You can click the icon next to any filename to **Download** or **Delete** that file from your Repository.
 You can also click the icon and then **Preview file content** to view an uncompressed sample of the raw data in the file.

 .. image:: ../screenshots/categorize_explore_dwnld.png